What is ISO 14971 Risk Management for Medical Devices?

 Being able to define your risks and link them immediately to your design, gives a clear overview of what risks are controlled properly and where are possible gaps.
 Our focus on traceability in design allows you to make sure all of your risk control measures are properly implemented and tested.

-If you are interested in learning more how we can help you in performing risk management in an agile way, aligned with ISO 14971 requirements, don't hesitate to reach out to us for a demo!
+If you are interested in learning more how we can help you in performing risk management in an agile way, reduce device risk of your medical device, aligned with ISO 14971 requirements, don't hesitate to reach out to us for a demo!

 ISO 14971 Video guide